-- Increased risk of blood clots in the lungs (pulmonary embolism) and the legs (deep vein thrombosis,DVT)
+- An increased risk of blood clots in the lungs (pulmonary embolism) and the legs (deep vein thrombosis,DVT)

 - Mood changes – some people can feel very sad and may become depressed

-- Difficulty swallowing or breathing can be triggered by cold air in the first 5 days after you have oxaliplatin but usually clears up on its own – tell your doctor or nurse if you have this side effect and avoid cold drinks or ice cubes for the first few days
+- Difficulty swallowing or breathing can be triggered by cold air in the first 5 days after you have oxaliplatin.
+This usually clears up on its own.
+Tell your doctor or nurse if you have this side effect and avoid cold drinks or ice cubes for the first few days

 Fewer than 1 in 100 people have these.

-- Kidney damage is usually mild and only happens in about 3 out of every 100 people (3%) – your doctor will monitor your kidneys with blood tests but let them know immediately if you stop passing urine
+- Kidney damage is usually mild and only happens in about 3 out of every 100 people (3%).
+Your doctor will monitor your kidneys with blood tests but tell them straight away if you stop passing urine

 - Hair loss happens to about 2 out of every 100 people (2%) and all body hair may be affected

-- Inflammation around the drip site – if you notice any signs of redness, pain, swelling or leaking at your drip site, tell your chemotherapy nurse immediately
+- Inflammation around the drip site – if you notice any signs of redness, pain, swelling or leaking at your drip site, tell your nurse straight away

 - Allergic reactions can happen in about 1 in every 200 people (0.5%) while this drug is going into your bloodstream – tell your nurse if you go red in the face, have an itchy rash, or feel faint or breathless